Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

     }
 """

-*Note*: We added the a new workspace with the repo identifier pointing to the newly create repo we add our aws modules.
-Also you will notice that we now have some variables on that workspace, that because we can specifiy the variables we need in the workspace.
+*Note*: We added the new workspace with the repo identifier pointing to the newly create repo we add our aws modules.
+Also you will notice that we now have some variables on that workspace, that because we can specify the variables we need in the workspace.

 Now we need to change the `main.tf`: